 - How much will it cost?

-Our course is $4999 in your airplane.
-You will be responsible for your own lodging, meals, transportation, etc.
+Our course is $5999 in your airplane.
+You will be responsible for your own lodging, meals, transportation,all airplane-related costs,etc. The checkride fee is included with your payment.

 - Is there a deposit?